danlevimb/automated-data-resilience-framework/docs/use-cases/stopat-restore-user-ticket.md

 <a href="use-cases.md">Use Cases</a>
 </p>

-# STOPAT Restore & Targeted Data Repair for User Incident
+# Data Recovery for User incident Using STOPAT

 ---